mohamed0690/Git-Task-Day2/README.md

 # Git-Task-Day2

-# Removing a local branch with merge:
 # This deletes the branch 'test' after making sure all changes are merged.
 ```bash
 git branch -d test
 ```
-# Removing a local branch without merge:
 # Use this command to forcefully delete the 'test' branch without merging.
 ```bash
 git branch -D test